annagabain/annagabain/README.md

 - 🕵️‍♀️ I’m looking for a Frontend / Fullstack Developer  / UX designer Traineeship at a larger company in Stockholm or remotely in Europe.

-- 🔭 I have just finished working on my fifth and final Portfolio project with Code Institute:
+- 🔭 I have recently finished working on my fifth and final Portfolio project with Code Institute:
     -  Project title: Mom Network - Communication Tool for Busy Mothers.
     -  It is a content- sharing web application with React and an API (Django Rest Framework) Back-End.
     -  Users browse each other's content as well as add, edit and delete their own.